TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 *	adverbs/adverbial clauses of time and/or place (dates, places)
 *	common words/expressions (Slovene: "obvestilo, pozivati, obveščati, prositi", Croatian: "obavijest, obaviještavamo, molimo vas")

-*Note*: Unless the presence of features of News/Reporting is significant, avoid adding “News/Reporting” as the secondary category to this genre, as many Announcements intrinsically contain also some information on past events.
+> ❕ Unless the presence of features of News/Reporting is significant, avoid adding “News/Reporting” as the secondary category to this genre, as many Announcements intrinsically contain also some information on past events (see an example among the examples on the link below).

+❔ How to differentiate between an Announcement and an [Invitation](#invitation)?
+See more details [here](announcement-vs-invitation).

 Examples: notification (error message), announcement ("we would like to inform you").